Gimeitarou/WallPaperChangeViaFlashDisk/README.md

 4. That's all.<br>
 <br>
 Remarks<br>
+[Edir_version is also available.]<br>
+[Edir-version.zip and after-use.py] is for those who just want to try the codes on Windows on Virtual environment.<br>
-ChangeWP.exe in resources is EXE file of ChangeWP.py built by nuitka.<br>
+[ChangeWP.exe in resources is EXE file of ChangeWP.py built by nuitka.]<br>

 # License
 The source code is licensed MIT.<br>